jfasch/jfasch-home/trainings/material/soup/cmake/advanced/conditional-code-approach-2/topic.rst

 *Is this better than the other approach?*

-* Is is more flexible
+* It is more flexible
 * Optionality is local, between *provider* (``blacklist``) and *consumer* (``libhello``)
 * Is it simpler? *Probably not!*